 25. Prohibited Financial Products and Services

-Financial products and services that are connected with misleading or deceptive tactics must not be promoted are not allowed by Facebook.
+Financial products and services that are connected with misleading or deceptive tactics must not be promoted and are not allowed by Facebook.
 So, the following are forbidden:

 - Binary options

 - Contract for difference trading